 Hi!
-My name is Robyn, and I'm an epileptic from Maryland, and this is my story.
+My name is Robyn, and I'm an epilepsy patient from Maryland, and this is my story.
 My story begins on the evening of December 30th, 2015.
 I was going into the kitchen, and then face planted between the kitchen and the family room.
 Apparently I had a seizure, but don't remember anything after that.
 One of my parents called 911 and the next thing I remember is waking up in back of an ambulance going to the hospital.
 I only remember bits and pieces of being in the emergency room, so I'll just tell you what I do remember.
 I remember being moved from the gurney to a bed, I remember being brought in for a CAT scan, I remember the guy that took me, and I especially remember leaving the hospital.

 Epilepsy may affect my life, but it doesn't get to determine how I live it.
 I do!

 Footnote: I've also got ADHD/ADD that I had way before I was diagnosed with epilepsy.